exakat/exakat/docs/Rules.rst

 ######################

-Direct call to magic method `'__clone() <http://php.net/manual/en/language.oop5.magic.php>`_ was forbidden.
+Direct call to magic method `__clone() <http://php.net/manual/en/language.oop5.magic.php>`_ was forbidden.
 It is allowed since PHP 7.0.

-From the RFC : `Doing calls like $obj->`'__clone( <http://php.net/manual/en/language.oop5.magic.php>`_ ) is now allowed.
+From the RFC : `Doing calls like $obj->`__clone( <http://php.net/manual/en/language.oop5.magic.php>`_ ) is now allowed.
 This was the only magic method that had a compile-time check preventing some calls to it, which doesn't make sense.
 If we allow all other magic methods to be called, there's no reason to forbid this one`.

 .. code-block:: php